 Management & staffing How will each POS be managed?
 What is the management hierarchy here?
 What is the POS manager responsible for?
 Who are the POS managers directly accountable to?
-Will they be liaising directly with security?
-Alcohol alternatives What alcohol alternatives will be on sale at the POS?
-Is it age/demographically appropriate for the event?
+Will they be liaising directly with security? what alcorred at the POS?
+Is it age/ be on sale at the POS?
+Is it age/ demographically appropriate for the event?
 Are alcohol alternatives given a higher profile in signage and pricing at the POS?
 Staffing Will sufficient staff be located at each POS for the number of patrons anticipated?
 What roles do the POS staff have?
-Will they be assessing patrons for intoxication and checking for intoxication are the staff directly accountable to?
+Will they be assessing patrons for intoxication and checking for ID?
+Who are the staff directly accountable to?
 Staff training What training is given to staff prior to the event?
 Who will give this and what will it cover?